pawannn-perera/web-quickbites/README.md

-# Horizon Food - Online Food Delivery Website
+# QuickBites - Online Food Delivery Website

-Welcome to Horizon Food, your go-to platform for ordering delicious meals and having them delivered right to your table.
+Platform for ordering delicious meals and having them delivered right to your table.
 This web application is built using HTML, CSS, JavaScript, PHP, and MySQL to provide a seamless and enjoyable food ordering experience.

 Home Page
 ![Foodie Express Screenshot](./website_pics/home.jpeg)